seznam/ima/packages/testing-library/README.md

 });
 ```

 Configure shared integration hooks through `setImaTestingLibraryClientConfig({ integration: { ... } })`. `initImaApp` also accepts per-call `initSettings`, `initBindApp`, `initServicesApp`, and `initRoutes` overrides.
+They run in addition to the application's own boot config methods, so `initRoutes` overrides can only add routes; adding a route under a name the application already uses throws.
 Map `^app/main$` in Jest when the application entry is not available at the default path.

-`initImaApp` boots and listens without navigating.
-Set the initial URL before boot so services see the correct location, then use IMA's `routeClientApp` for initial navigation.
-Subsequent navigations can use `app.oc.get('$Router').route(path)`.
+`initImaApp` boots without navigating and without starting the router listeners. `routeImaApp(app, path)` sets the address bar and then delegates to IMA's own `routeClientApp`, which starts the listeners and routes to the current path.
+Setting the address bar first is required because IMA expects the browser to have navigated already - `PageNavigationHandler` deliberately ignores the first pre-manage call.
+Subsequent navigations can use `app.oc.get('$Router').route(path)` or interactions with the rendered page, and they update the address bar through the application's own navigation handler.
 Import queries from `@testing-library/dom` to avoid registering unit-test React cleanup for a suite-scoped application.

+`$Debug` follows `$IMA.$Debug`, so a suite can opt out of the framework's debug-only code paths by setting `window.$IMA.$Debug = false` before `initImaApp`.

 Configure the environment through `setImaTestingLibraryServerConfig({ environment })` in the Jest config.
 It defaults to `test` and is passed as `environmentName` to `createIMAServer`, so it takes precedence over shell variables and earlier server imports without changing `process.env`.

+Version 21 changes this default for existing unit tests as well as integration tests.
+Configure the environment previously selected through `IMA_ENV` or `NODE_ENV` explicitly when upgrading.
+Setting `environment: undefined` retains the legacy server environment resolution.

 **Important:** always `await clearImaApp(app)` in `afterAll`/`afterEach`.
-It unlistens the router, awaits page-manager destruction before unmounting the page, clears the object container, and restores the wrapped timers, `console.assert`, `window.scrollTo`, and all AOP hooks.
+It unlistens the router, awaits page-manager destruction before unmounting the page, clears the object container, and restores the wrapped timers, animation frames, `console.assert`, and `window.scrollTo`.
 It also removes listeners registered through the application's `$Window.bindEventListener`, while preserving React's document-level listeners.
 Directly registered native listeners must be removed by their owner during teardown.
 Forgetting cleanup will leak state into subsequent tests.

+Only one application can be booted at a time.
+The wrapped timers are captured when the application boots, so Jest fake timers installed by the test are wrapped rather than replaced.

 ## Usage